SwiftGit2/SwiftGit2/README.md

 2. Run `git submodule update —init —recursive` to fetch all of SwiftGit2’s depedencies.
 3. Add `SwiftGit2.xcodeproj` to your project’s Xcode project or workspace.
 4. On the “Build Phases” tab of your application target, add `SwiftGit2.framework` to the “Link Binary With Libraries” phase.
 SwiftGit2 must also be added to a “Copy Frameworks” build phase.
-5. **If you added RAC to a project (not a workspace)**, you will also need to add the appropriate SwiftGit2 target to the “Target Dependencies” of your application.
+5. **If you added SwiftGit2 to a project (not a workspace)**, you will also need to add the appropriate SwiftGit2 target to the “Target Dependencies” of your application.

 ## Contributions
 We :heart: to receive pull requests!
 GitHub makes it easy: